 Bringing together members and colleagues from the research, mental health and education sector, our annual CORC Forum features inspirational speakers, exciting topics and discussions and is the ideal event to expand your knowledge of mental health and wellbeing outcomes for children and young people.

-We will be joined by our colleagues from the Evidence Based Practice Unit, the Creative Youth Network, the Schools in Mind team and the Young Champions from the Anna Freud Centre and many more.
+We were joined by our colleagues from the Evidence Based Practice Unit, the Creative Youth Network, the Schools in Mind team from the Anna Freud Centre and many more.

 Richard Crellin - Policy Manager at Children's Society

 Unpacking the association between case-mix, treatment outcome and service use: preliminary findings

 Dr Julian Edbrooke-Childs - CORC Research Lead & Associate Professor at UCL

 Recent developments from CORC - the latest learning, innovations and direction of travel from CORC and collaborators

 Improving communication between service users and services - presenting co-developed video with Young Champions from the Anna Freud Centre